Skip to main content

 American volunteers distributing food to starving Belgians witnessed the dramatic deportations, when an estimated 120,000 men were taken to factories in Germany.

-Our common history isn’t all pleasant, but seeing it firsthand is deeply moving
+Our common history isn’t all pleasant, but seeing it firsthand is deeply moving.

-In a hard war theirs may have been the hardest job of all.
-But together with Army doctors and Army nurses, they worked something very close to a miracle in the European theater.
+In a hard war, theirs may have been the hardest job of all.
+Along with Army doctors and nurses, they worked something very close to a miracle in the European theater.

 It wasn’t any different getting killed in World War II than in the Civil War, but if the shrapnel, bullet, or tree limb wounded a GI without killing him, his experience as a casualty was infinitely better.